Grant179/Citizen-Scientist-Water-Management-Project/README.md

 * Select the board: Tools -> Board -> Seeeduino LoRaWAN
 * Select the port: Tools -> Port -> Click on the port that Seeeduino LoRaWAN is attached.

+## Quick Start
+* Launch the Arduino IDE on your computer
+* Connect the Seeeduino board to your computer using the USB cable.
+The green power LED (labeled PWR) should go on.
+(When Seeeduino works independently, you can select USB or power adapter to power for Seeeduino.)
+* Select the board and port as descibed above in Programming with Seeeduino Section.
+* We are going to develop very simple program of blinking light